MODFLOW-USGS/modflow6/DEVELOPER.md

 pixi run setup builddir
 ```

 Debug versions can be built using pixi by adding `-Ddebug=true` at the end of the pixi command.
-Other meson commands (for example, `-Dparallel=true`, `--wipe`, _etc._) added to the pixi command are passed through to Meson.
+Other meson commands (for example, `-Dextended=true`, `--wipe`, _etc._) added to the pixi command are passed through to Meson.

 Substitute `%CD%` as necessary on Windows.